simone-sanfratello/jsfy-deprecated/README.md

 Javascript Object full serialization, when JSON.stringify is not enough

-Stringify using correct syntax for all variable types: string, number, boolean, function, Object, Array, Date, Regexp, undefined, null, Infinity, NaN
+Stringify using correct syntax for all js native variable types:
+* string
+* number
+* boolean
+* function
+* Object
+* Array
+* Date
+* Regexp
+* undefined
+* null
+* Infinity
+* NaN

-Also added "defered" type, means can use not yet defined vars.
+Can use not yet defined vars using "jsfy.Defered" type.
+Detect circular reference, if found throw exception.

 ## Npm Installation